When Returns Are Not Filed

 We offer to do this return for our clients, for a small fee, which includes the fee payable to Companies House.

-After a year of trading, you have some months for your small company to submit a basic financial return (called Abridged or Micro-entity accounts) to Companies House.
+After a year of trading, you have some months for your small company to submit a set of Accounts to Companies House.

 TIP: Sign your company up at HMRC to submit your returns there, as they allow you to submit your finalised return to Companies House at the same time.